 SECTION ONE: Standing Committees

-a.
-Composition.
-The Executive Committee shall consist of the Moderator, Assistant Moderator, Clerk, Treasurer, and two members elected at large from the State Association.
-One member-at-large is to be from the upper state conferences (Beaver Creek Conference or True Life Conference or the Palmetto Conference or the Great Commission Conference), and one member-at-large is to be from the lower state conferences (the Eastern Conference or the Central Conference or the South Carolina Conference).
+- The Executive Committee shall consist of the Moderator, Assistant Moderator, Clerk, Assistant Clerk, Treasurer, Assistant Treasurer and two members elected at large from the State Association.
+One member-at-large is to be from the upper state conferences (Beaver Creek Conference, True Life Conference), and one member-at-large is to be from the lower state conferences (Eastern Conference, Central Conference, South Carolina Conference).

-b.
-Terms of Service: The Executive Committee members at large shall be elected annually to serve one year.
+- Terms of Service.
+The Executive Committee members at large shall be elected annually to serve one year.
 They can succeed themselves as often as elected by the body.

-a.
-Composition.
-This committee shall consist of three members.
+- This committee shall consist of three members elected from the body (State Treasurer automatically serves; other members are elected).
 They shall be elected to a three-year term each, with one position being open for election at each annual session of this State Association.

-a.
-Composition.
-This committee shall consist of the three current Credentials Committee members and the State Treasurer.
-The Treasure shall serve as Chairman.
+- This committee shall consist of the three current Credentials Committee members and the State Treasurer.
+The Treasurer Shall serve as Chairman.

 SECTION TWO: Temporary Committees

-a.
-Composition.
-This committee shall consist of five members, appointed by the Moderator at the beginning of each annual session of this State Association.
+- This committee shall consist of five members, appointed by the Moderator.

-b.
-Duties.
-It shall be the responsibility of this committee to: 1) Receive all resolutions, 2) Carefully, examine, study, and discuss each resolution with those who presented the resolution, if needed, and 3) Properly prepare and present each resolution passed by the committee to the body for vote.
+- It shall be the responsibility of this committee to: 1) Receive all resolutions, 2) Carefully examine, study, and discuss each resolution with those who presented the resolution, if needed, and, 3) Properly prepare and present each resolution passed by the committee to the body for vote.

 ARTICLE IX – BOARDS AND DIRECTORS